AVEVA/sample-adh-data_hub_to_pi-python/README.md

 ## Configuring the sample

 The sample is configured by modifying the file [appsettings.placeholder.json](appsettings.placeholder.json).
 Details on how to configure it can be found in the sections below.
 Before editing appsettings.placeholder.json, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

+There are some PI Point settings that cannot be configured programatically through OMF, but may be desireable.
+Compression for example is enabled by default on most PI Data Archives, which may or may not be desireable.
+To modify a PI Point's configuration, first run the sample until the new PI Points have been created and then modify then use either in PI System Management Tools or using PI Builder in Excel.

 ### Configuring appsettings.json